markhazleton/HttpClientDecoratorPattern/README.md

 additional properties and methods to the existing HttpClient class to add telemetry data to the request.
 This allows for easy tracking of requests and their associated data, such as request time, response time, and response size.
-By using the Decorator Pattern, the original HttpClient class remains unchanged, and the telemetry data is added through a ìwrapperî or ìdecoratorî class.
+By using the Decorator Pattern, the original HttpClient class remains unchanged, and the telemetry data is added through a ‚Äúwrapper‚Äù or ‚Äúdecorator‚Äù class.
 This makes the code more maintainable, as the changes are isolated to the decorator class, while the original HttpClient class remains unchanged.

 ## Motiviation